ragusa87/membership-swiss-manager/README.md

 GOAL: Assign members to a subscription plan and manage the billing process.

+> This project is used to manage a community garden where members pay for a plot.

 There are currently two types of registration:
 - As a member: You paid the subscription fee
 - Other: You paid a donation (or you are a sponsor)

 I create one subscription plan per year, but there is no limitation.

+You can group member's registration together, so only one member will be billed for the whole group.

 ## Features